Hikari9/comfortable-swipe/README.md

     bash install
     ```

-4. You may delete the downloaded `comfortable-swipe-ubuntu` folder after installation.
+4. You may delete the downloaded `comfortable-swipe` folder after installation.

 ## How to Run